 A clinical nursing application of theory and concepts focused on family centered care of children in the hospital and community settings.
 The nursing process is used to guide development of interventions and strategies for nursing care.
 Emphasis is on delivery of safe, comprehensive, and holistic care of children and their families in collaboration with members of the health care team and under the guidance of the clinical instructor.
+Course no longer offered after Winter 2011.

-N 265 WOMEN'S HEALTH CARE (W) 3(3-0-0)
+N 265 WOMEN'S HEALTH CARE

 A course in the theory of normal and pathophysiological variations of women and newborns.
 Emphasis is on use of the nursing process in caring for antepartum, intrapartum, and postpartum families.
+Course no longer offered after Winter 2011.